ulif/diceware/docs/randomsources.rst

 As a user you can enforce the use of this source of randomness with the ``-r system`` option.

+Please note that the Raspberry Pi is said to provide a hardware random number generator that delivers "real randomness".
+One has to enable it system-wide to make it the active source of randomness on a Raspberry Pi.
+If done properly, also :class:`randomSystemRandom` (and hence `diceware`) should use good quality random numbers.

 Real Dice
 ---------